SouthbankSoftware/provendb-helm/README.md

 ```
 and checking the EXTERNAL-IP field.
 The default port to connect to is 27017

 4b.
-Otherwise, e.g. on minikube, you can do port forwarding like the following:
+Otherwise, e.g. on minikube/kubernetes on docker desktop, you can do port forwarding like the following:
 ```
-minikube service suku-provendb-proxy-service -n prd
+kubectl port-forward pods/suku-provendb-proxy-statefulset-0 27018:27018 -n prd
 ```
-Looks for the IP address and the port corresponding to `mongo-suku-provendb-proxy-port`
+The IP address in this case will be `localhost` and port number `27018`

 5. Then you can connect to the proxy using this command:
 ```
 mongo mongodb://admin:password@<ipaddress>:<port>/provendb
 ```

-6. You should now be connect to proxy and create and submit proofs.
+6. You should now be able to connect to proxy and create and submit proofs.

-Note: Most of the important configuration can be overriden by modifiying values in the root `values.yaml` file.

 Limitations:
 ============